 At IIAB, we aspire to be trusted conversation partners to our clients and colleagues.
 They come to us with their complex challenges.
 They come to us for new perspectives.
 The quality of the work we do depends on our ability to provide relevant perspectives to our clients.

-To be able to authentically fulfil this role we need a team who can mirror the diverse world, we aim to help our clients navigate.
+To be able to authentically fulfil this role, we need a team that can mirror the diverse world we aim to help our clients navigate.
 I strongly believe that we as humans can shift perspective and build empathy for people in different circumstances than our own.
-But it requires our ability to acknowledge, that we are all positioned in the world, with limited views and inherent biases.
+But it requires our ability to acknowledge that we are all positioned in the world with limited views and inherent biases.

-The topic of DEI easily become a political battlefield.
-A conversation that polarises perspectives instead of embracing them and learning, together.
-In the coming weeks, I want to unfold how I imagine we can shift the conversation from one of politics, to one of self reflection.
+The topic of DEI easily becomes a political battlefield.
+A conversation that polarises perspectives instead of embracing them and learning together.
+In the coming weeks, I want to unfold how I imagine we can shift the conversation from one of politics to one of self-reflection.
 I want to delve into three blind spots: peers, privilege, and pace.
 I invite all of us to keep these in mind in our daily conversations and as we strive to make a meaningful impact in the world.

 Looking for alike